 2020 Tax Law Changes

-- Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs): Over the-counter products are now eligible expenses for HSAs, FSAs and Health Reimbursement Arrangements (HRAs).
+Over-the-counter products are now eligible expenses for HSAs, FSAs, and Health Reimbursement Agreements (HRAs).
 This reverses laws put in place by the Affordable Care Act and is retroactive for expenses after January 1, 2020.

 As always, we recommend consulting with your tax advisor as you plan for and make any adjustments to your tax planning strategy based on the above information.
 We are happy to coordinate with your tax advisor as desired.